FractalBlocks/Fractal.js/readme.md

 - Document integration of manifest.json for webapps
 - Implement a way to load workers
 - Implement a way to load service workers
-- Make a dynamicMds function for dynamic input handling FEATURE (Document!!!)
-- Make a driver for listenable things, abstract the socket driver FEATURE
 - Document of CSS tools for js and implement examples (PARTIAL)
 - Implement live examples
 - Implement online editor that allows live preview and hot-swaping, using: Monaco and Fractal.js